VGVentures/very_good_engineering/src/content/docs/state_management/state_handling.md

     return const Scaffold(
       body: BlocListener<CreateAccountCubit, CreateAccountState>(
         listener: (context, state) {
-          /// This is how we check for the actual status if (state.status == CreateAccountStatus.failure) {
+          // This is how we check for the actual status. if (state.status == CreateAccountStatus.failure) {
             ScaffoldMessenger.of(context).showSnackBar(const SnackBar(
                 backgroundColor: Colors.red,